-BEDSPREAD
+BEDSPREAD:

 As a furnished part of the bedroom suite, a bedspread with matching pillow accessories (Figure 12-1) is included with the motorhome.
 The bedspread and pillow shams are "for dry-cleaning only."
 As the bedspread was made with materials treated for stain resistance, dry-cleaning will prolong the life of these materials.
-The curtains in the bedroom are color-coordinated with the bedspread and accessories to provide a pleasing décor for the bedroom area.
+The bedroom window shades are color-coordinated with the bedspread and accessories to provide a pleasing décor for the bedroom area.